Seravo/docs/_posts/2019-03-22-wordpress-network.md

 Example:
 - main site example.com
-- subsite a.example.com, domain alias example.net
+- subsite a.example.com, domain mapping example.net
-- subsite b.example.com, domain alias example.org
+- subsite b.example.com, domain mapping example.org

 It is possible to mix different domains and folder structures and the WordPress Network will initially look like it is working, but later reveal severe bugs like authentication issues and redirect loops.
 The most robust structure is not to mix different domains and folders, but use a clean setup like the example above.

+To list the domains mapped and other information about the WP Network installation, run the command `wp-network-status` or alternatively `wp site list` and `wp mercator mapping list <id>`.

 ## Subfolder installation in subfolder